-Richard Wright portrays only a fraction of the darkness of the human condition, that part that he had experienced personally.
-The universality of the collective human shadow, its dimensions and causes eluded him as it does all of humanity.
+Richard Wright portrays only a fraction of the darkness of the human condition in Native Son, the part that he experienced personally.
+The universality of the collective human shadow, its dimensions and causes elude him and most of us.
 We remain in denial of the deeper realities of our existence.
-Nevertheless, the power of Wright’s ability to express the suffering of African Americans is of universal significance to all of us.
+Nevertheless, the power of Wright’s ability to express the suffering of African Americans is of universal significance to us.
 We all suffer as we create our human stories.

 Bigger takes a job as a chauffeur for Mr. Dalton who owns controlling interest in the company that manages the apartment building where Bigger’s family lives and many other apartment buildings on Chicago’s South Side.
 Mr. Dalton exploits the African Americans that live in those apartments and alleviates his guilt by donating money to African American schools and by offering jobs to African American boys like Bigger.

 On his first day of work, Bigger drives Mary, Mr. Dalton’s daughter, to meet her communist boyfriend Jan.
 Mary and Jan, to prove that they have progressive ideals and racial tolerance, force Bigger to drive them to a restaurant and to join them in getting drunk.
 Afterward, Bigger helps a drunken Mary up the stairs to her bedroom and begins kissing her.
 As he is placing her on her bed, a blind Mrs. Dalton enters the bedroom.
 To prevent Mary from revealing his presence, Bigger smothers her with a pillow.
 Bigger tries to conceal the crime by cutting up and burning Mary’s body in the Dalton’s furnace.